quartermaine/Master-Thesis/README.md

 - RQ3: What are the most important hyper-parameters for the classification accu-racy?
 More specifically we wish to know how many layers and filters to use.
 - RQ4:  Is the classification uncertainty reduced when training the 3D CNN withaugmentation, compared to when no augmentation is used?

+# Download the ABIDE dataset

 # Thesis train scripts

+The scripts used in the present thesis

 ```python
 from mazeexplorer import MazeExplorer